plops/c-mera-ulisp/README.md

 ## Hacking

-Currently I'm trying to store name strings in 4 arrays.
+I'm trying to store name strings in 4 arrays.
 I will have to change a few functions, which currently assume all symbols to be present in one array.
 These functions are:

 ```
 builtin string -> idx